zirujauak/mxyzptlk/README.md

 ## Why?

 I want to learn Rust.
 The zmachine is a well-documented virtual machine with implementations dating back to 1980 on platforms from the Apple ][ to the (Sinclar) ZX.
-I've also worked on other implementations, first porting the [Frotz](https://www.ifwiki.org/Frotz) interpreter to the Apple //gs in the mid 90s and later authoring (unrelease) Java and Clojure implementations.
+I've also worked on other implementations, first porting the [Frotz](https://www.ifwiki.org/Frotz) interpreter to the Apple //gs in the mid 90s and later authoring (unreleased) Java and Clojure implementations.
 It seems to be my go-to when I don't have any better ideas.

 ## What